 Plot the result with the known amplitudes for comparison.

 xdft = fft(x); xdft = xdft(1:length(x)/2+1); xdft = xdft/length(x); xdft(2:end-1) = 2*xdft(2:end-1); freq = 0:Fs/length(x):Fs/2; plot(freq,abs(xdft)) hold on plot(freq,ones(length(x)/2+1,1),'LineWidth',2) xlabel('Hz') ylabel('Amplitude')

 The amplitude estimate at 100 Hz is accurate because that frequency corresponds to a DFT bin.
 However, the amplitude estimate at 202.5 Hz is not accurate because that frequency does not correspond to a DFT bin.

 You can interpolate the DFT by zero padding.
 While zero padding does not improve the frequency resolution of the DFT, zero padding can allow you to obtain more accurate amplitude estimates of resolvable signal components.

 Pad the DFT out to length 2000.
-With this length, the spacing between DFT bins is Fs/2000=0.5 Hz.
-In this case, the energy from the 202.5-Hz sine wave falls directly in a DFT bin.
-Using zero padding out to 2000 samples, obtain the DFT and plot the amplitude estimates.
+With this length, the spacing between DFT bins is .
+In this case, the energy from the 202.5 Hz sine wave falls directly in a DFT bin.
+Obtain the DFT and plot the amplitude estimates.
+Use zero padding out to 2000 samples.

 The use of zero padding enables you to estimate the amplitudes of both frequencies correctly.